 Even the most experienced seller needs tips and tricks on things like re-pricing their homes for sale when it sits on the market for too long when to host private showings vs open houses, and what kind of furniture to use for staging, and delivering these resources via drip campaigns can make you helpful to seller leads.

 It’s likely that not all of your business this year will come from new leads you’ve never worked with before.
 In fact, statistics show some of your business (assuming you’re an experienced agent) will come from previous clients — and each former client segment deserves its own dedicated drip marketing campaign.

 - Receive Real Estate Agent Blog Updates

 If you’re truly a modern, digital marketing–savvy agent, you write at least a few lengthy, informative real estate blog posts each month.
-While optimising these articles for search engine optimisation (SEO) so they are found organically is key, you still need to promote them once they are published — and drip email marketing is perfect for this.
+While optimising these articles for search engine optimisation (SEO) so they are found organically is key, you still need to promote them once they are published — and drip email marketing for real estate is perfect for this.

 Modify a drip campaign dedicated to sharing the newest content from your website so former clients can stay briefed on the latest news, advice, market update pieces, and other blog posts … and so you can remain top-of-mind with them.

 - Enquiry About Current Home Buyer/Seller Status